Luet oppimateriaalin englanninkielistä versiota. Mainitsit kuitenkin taustakyselyssä

 About This Page

 What Will I Do?
-Mostly just read, in this first chapter.
+Mostly read.
+A few mini-assignments.

 Points Available: A5.